Kyuvi/spacewar-cljs/README.md

 As I could not find any clojurescipt versions, it seemed like an interesting project to take on.

+Version 1.0 can be played  [[https://kyuvi.codeberg.page/spacewar-cljs/@cmp/resources/public/](Here)].
+This is meant to be a two player game so do not expect too much from the AI.
+Controls can be changed in the "options" menu

 ## Setup

 To get an interactive development environment run: